HomeSpan/HomeSpan/docs/README.md

 * [HomeSpan Projects](https://github.com/topics/homespan) - real-world applications of the HomeSpan Library
 * [HomeSpan FAQ](https://github.com/HomeSpan/HomeSpan/blob/master/docs/FAQ.md) - answers to frequently-asked questions

+Note that all documentation is version-controlled and tied to each branch.
+The *master* branch generally points to the latest release.
+The *dev* branch, when available, will contain code under active development.

 # External Resources

 In addition to HomeSpan resources, developers who are new to HomeKit programming should download Apple's [HomeKit Accessory Protocol Specification, Release R2 (HAP-R2)](https://developer.apple.com/support/homekit-accessory-protocol/).
 The download is free, but Apple requires you to register your Apple ID for access to the document.